Tears Become Rain

 Some moments change our lives.
 We experience wonder and relief when we realize we can be okay, just as we are.
 How do we then integrate these transformative moments into our daily life?

-Tears Become Rain is a collection of such stories, with one common inspiration: the teachings of mindfulness and compassion offered by the most influential meditation teacher of the past century, the Buddhist monk and peace activist Thich Nhat Hanh, who was nominated for the Nobel Peace Prize by Dr. Martin Luther King.
+Tears Become Rain is a collection of such stories, with one common inspiration: the teachings of mindfulness and compassion offered by the most influential meditation teacher of the past century, the Buddhist monk and peace activist Thích Nhất Hạnh, who was nominated for the Nobel Peace Prize by Dr. Martin Luther King, Jr.

-For many, battling sickness, old age, and death—the death of loved ones and one’s own—brings up overwhelming emotions of grief, anger, and despair but with the wisdom of Zen practice, Tears Become Rain shows again and again how people are able to find refuge from the storm in their lives and open their hearts to joy.
+For many, battling sickness, old age, and death—the death of loved ones and one’s own—brings up overwhelming emotions of grief, anger, and despair.
+Tears Become Rain shows again and again how, with the wisdom of Zen practice, people are able to find refuge from the storm in their lives and open their hearts to joy.

-Through sharing their stories, Tears Become Rain is both a celebration of Thich Nhat Hanh and a testament to his lasting impact on the lives of people from many walks of life.
+A mosaic of stories, Tears Become Rain is both a celebration of Thích Nhất Hạnh and a testament to his lasting impact on the lives of people from many walks of life.

 Additional information